 View motor start data overlayed with the Motor Protection Curves (Starting Profile Plot versus Protection limits).
-The User can view the average current recorded during the motor start versus protection elements such as 50P, or the Thermal Model.
-Please note, that protective elements, that are not projected within the device planning wont be visible.
+The user can view the average current recorded during the motor start versus protection elements such as 50P, or the Thermal Model.
 The user has the option to alter the displayed setting groups.